aliuosio/mage2.docker/README.md

 > use .env to change values later after installation

-> OSX only: the Magento 2 files take time to snyc to Host on first run
+> OSX only: the Magento 2 files take time to snyc to Host on first run.
+See `.docker-sync/daemon.log` for sync progress

 ## Backend in Browser
     http://mage2.localhost/admin